prathmesh211/Loan-Management-System/README.md

 - **VS Code:** Development environment with TypeScript support.
 - **JWT (JSON Web Tokens):** For secure authentication and authorization.
 - **bcrypt:** Password hashing for user security.

-## API Documentation

-The Loan Management System provides APIs for managing loans and repayments.
-For detailed API documentation, refer to the [API Documentation](/Loan%20Management%20System.postman_collection.json) file.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, please contact - [anantchoubey039@gmail.com](mailto:anantchoubey039@gmail.com)